 Stinging Nettle and Chamomile

-These two plants are great ones to grow around your marijuana.
+These two plants are great ones to grow around your weed.
 They don’t just potentially add a nice aroma to your final product, but these plants encourage oil production in your garden.
 That means a more resinous plant in the end, and even stems that contain a higher THC content.

 This plant isn’t just a great one for giving a better harvest, but it is also a good one for keeping people out of your garden.
 People don’t generally have a habit of getting close to nettles (because of their inclination towards stinging people of course), and so having them around your garden can keep other people out.

 This plant is a herb that grows to be quite tall and bushy, a great one to use as a perimeter around your garden.
-It is better used for a garden of smaller plants, and has a great flavour for your marijuana plants to pick up.
+It is better used for a garden of smaller plants, and has a great flavour for your cannabis plants to pick up.

 This is a great herb to grow in your garden to hide taller plants!
 The southernwood is a kind of wormwood that grows to be around five feet tall.
-It also gives off a citrus scent, which means that it can help to hide the smell of your marijuana plants, too!
+It also gives off a citrus scent, which means that it can help to hide the smell of your cannabis plants, too!

 You can plant one or all of these companion plants in your garden to assist with growing your plants!
 As you can see, there is an organic solution to all of your gardening problems!